Mane Contract Services Ltd (“We”) are committed to protecting and respecting your privacy.

 This is information about you that you give us by filling in forms on our website; www.mane.co.uk, or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you register to use our site, to enter our database, subscribe to our services, attend our events, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site or services.

-The information you give us or we collect about you may include your name, address, private and corporate e-mail address and phone number, information about your wellbeing, financial information, compliance documentation, references, verification of qualifications and experience and your right to work in the UK, curriculum vitae and photograph, links to your professional profiles available in the public domain, e.g. LinkedIn, Twitter, business Facebook or Yammer.
+The information you give us or we collect about you may include your name, address, private and corporate e-mail address and phone number, information about your wellbeing, financial information, compliance documentation, references, verification of qualifications and experience and your right to work in the UK, curriculum vitae and photograph, telephone call recordings, links to your professional profiles available in the public domain, e.g. LinkedIn, Twitter, business Facebook or Yammer.

 - Information we obtain from other sources